Here are examples of each:

 greet(); // calling the function using an arrow function

-.
-We then called the function by using the function name followed by parentheses ()
+In this example, we defined an arrow function named greet.
+We then called the function by using the function name followed by parentheses ().

 Note that all three methods of calling a function require that the function be defined first.
 Once the function is defined, you can call it using any of the above methods.